swisspost/design-system/.changeset/early-baboons-cross.md

 '@swisspost/design-system-components': patch
 ---

-Added type button to prevent `post-close-button` from submitting forms.
+Added a `type="button"` attribute to the `post-close-button` to prevent it from submitting forms.